 One of the things you don’t want to overlook for disaster preparedness is your toilet.
 While plumbing often does work during power outages and small-scale disasters, it wouldn’t take much for the plumbing system to go down.

 And, if it did, we could have a massive sanitation disaster on our hands.
 To make sure nothing hits the fan, you need an emergency toilet.
 One option is a camping toilet.

 Most Camping Toilets Are Terrible for Emergency Prep!

-Before you rush out and buy a camping toilet and call yourself prepped, know that most camping toilets are terrible for emergency preparedness.
+Before you rush out, buy a camping toilet, and call yourself prepped, know that most camping toilets are terrible for emergency preparedness.

 They get messy.
 They fill quickly.
 And where the hell are you supposed to dump it when it’s full???